wscott/fplan/README.md

 ## Not modeled yet

-* Existing Roth contribution dates for before 59 withdraws
-* early withdrawals from Roth gains are not modeled
+* Early withdrawals from Roth gains are not modeled (only contributions)
 * Recording when existing Roth contributions can be accessed in config file

 ## Not modeled